kimdrezdon/portfolio/README.md

 ### `nodemon`

-Runs the app in the development mode without having to stop and restart the server every time changes are made.<br>
+Runs the app in the development mode without having to stop and restart the server every time changes are made, if you have nodemon installed. <br>
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.